 - Gathering and sharing stories of the clients you work with

 - A systematic review of a person’s areas of need

 - Exploring and discussing information to help establish what’s most important

-- Enabling goal setting and helping you to work out achieve from this individual’s care
+- Goal setting and working out what you’d like to achieve from an individual’s care

 - Action planning – What are we going to do?
 Who is responsible?
 When will it be reviewed?